Knoph1/docs/README.md

 ## Thanks :purple_heart:

 Humble thank yoy for good contributions and efforts towards improving the GitHub documentation.

-Are part of our :sparkles: community :sparkles:!
+Indeed, you are part of our :sparkles: community :sparkles:!